EllieChen-Git/EllieChen.github.io/README.md

 ### Sitemap

-The sitemap of the portfolio website can also be viewed on GitHub [Portfolio Website - Sitemap](https://github.com/EllieChen-Git/portfolio-site/blob/master/docs/sitemap.JPG)
+The sitemap of the portfolio website can also be viewed on GitHub: [Portfolio Website - Sitemap](https://github.com/EllieChen-Git/portfolio-site/blob/master/docs/sitemap.JPG)

 ![Sitemap](./docs/sitemap.JPG)